When performing computer recovery operations after a syst...

 A startup disk typically contains essential system files and tools that are required to boot the computer and initiate recovery procedures.
 One common approach to recovery after a system crash is to use an image of the system disk taken at a stable and functional state.
 This image is often referred to as a "system image" or "backup image."
 By using the startup disk and this image, you can restore the entire system to a previous state, which can include the operating system, applications, and data.
 This process helps in recovering from crashes and issues that render the system inoperable.

-Which of the following is not an effect of computer virus? ...
+Which of the following is not an advantage of file organization? ...